 - Your reviews must be professional in tone.

-based on the quality of your review and how well you follow those
+graded based on the quality of your review and how well you follow

-guidelines.
+these guidelines.
 However, your evaluation of the other proposals

-will not impact what grade I give to those proposals themselves.
+will not affect the grade I gave to those proposals themselves.